Friday, November 22, 2024

 "We should ask a grownup where to put medicine or chemicals," Mariah pointed out.
 "We shouldn't put those in the trash if we don't need them anymore."

-"And even if the water is clean," Billy said, "most dolls need to keep it out of their eyes.
-Some dolls can get silver eye if their eyes get wet!
+"And even if the water is clean," Billy said, "some dolls need to keep it out of their eyes, because they can get silver eye if their eyes get wet!
 That would make their eyes look strange."

 The dolls all agreed that it was true.
 There was no difference of opinion, but they all wondered if a doll with silver eye could still see, with or without special glasses.